jubalh/nudoku/README.md

 ## I18n ##

-For i18n support you need to set environment variable `LANGUAGE`:
+For i18n support you need to set `LANGUAGE` variable:

 ```sh
 export LANGUAGE=lang
 ```

 Where `lang` is the translation of choice.
-See the list supported languages in `po/LINGUAS` file.
+See the list of supported languages in `po/LINGUAS` file.

 ## Contributing ##